 It’s not all bad at Cozy Cone Motel.
 Actually, depending upon how you view the Cozy Cone Motel, you might be pleasantly surprised..or very disappointed.
 As far as general theme goes, I think it’s fair to applaud Imagineering for its ambition on the Cozy Cone Motel.
-Instead of going the less authentic route of expanding the check-in/lobby/Sally’s office area to make a dedicated quick service restaurant with the individual cones serving as covered picnic table locations (or something), they decided to make things proportionately more accurate and have the lobby be smaller (and inaccessible to park guests) and have the cones more prominent.
+They didn’t go the less authentic route of expanding the check-in/lobby/Sally’s office area to make a dedicated quick service restaurant with the individual cones serving as covered picnic table locations (or something).
+Instead, they decided to make things proportionately more accurate and have the lobby be smaller (and inaccessible to park guests) and have the cones more prominent.

 Despite being inaccessible to guests, the lobby is incredibly well themed, brimming with cone decor and nice little Easter Eggs that make it interesting to view from afar.
 The lawn of the lobby also carries out this cone motif, as does the seating area behind the lobby and in front of the cones.
 It would have been nice if this building were somehow more accessible to guests, but it’s great that Disney didn’t skimp on the details when creating it.
 Even though it’s non-functional, it seems very “alive.”